vikasofficial100/genAiPractice/README.md

-miniCurser contains a lightweight version of the project where users can describe a website through the CLI, and the application generates a basic website using HTML, CSS, and JavaScript
+miniCurser contains a basic practice project where users can describe a website through the CLI, and the application generates a basic website using HTML, CSS, and JavaScript

 Inside it we can see the first example.